Schiiss/blog/_posts/2024-05-10-a-look-at-opentofu.md

 ---
-title: "An Insight into OpenTofu 👁️ (with a GenAI Twist 🤖)"
+title: "A Look at OpenTofu 👁️ (with a GenAI Twist 🤖)"
 date: 2024-05-10T10:00:00-04:00
 categories:
   - IaC